 Let’s tackle all the entryways.
-Sweep and mop the foyer, clean windows, and door glass until they are sparkling to creating a welcoming entryway.
+Sweep and mop the foyer, and clean the windows and door glass until they are sparkling to create a welcoming entryway.

 Remove any winter decor from the foyer.
-Swap them out for spring items a little at a time until you have filled the more dark and dreary corners with lighter and brighter pieces.
-Put down a fresh new spring colored rug to brighten up the entryway and welcome visitors.
+Swap them out for spring items a little at a time until you have filled the dark and dreary corners with lighter and brighter pieces.
+Put down a fresh new spring-colored rug to brighten up the entryway and welcome visitors.

 Scrub down the front door.
 Give it a good scrubbing inside and out, with a good cleaner.
 Add a spring wreath to give some color and freshness to the front door.

 Give foyer baseboards a good soapy cleaning.
 Something with a fresh bright scent that will linger and give you that wonderful spring cleaning scent.

 Attack the foyer closet.
 Empty it out completely, and return items that belong only.
 Keep the bare minimum of winter gear in the closet, Take coats from closets and entryway to laundry, treat stains and get them ready for storage.
 Remember, warmer weather is on its way!